Marebito

-The 20th-century folklorist Shinobu Orikuchi, student of the great Japanese folklore scholar Kunio Yanagita, was the first to bring the ancient concept of marebito to the attention of modern scholars, and it has been widely assumed that the marebito tradition died out long ago.
+The 20th-century folklorist Shinobu Orikuchi, student of the great Japanese folklore scholar Kunio Yanagita, was the first to bring the ancient concept of marebito to the attention of modern scholars.
+Marebito one of two key elements of Orikuchi studies, a small academic school of thought in Japan based around the scholar.
+The other element is yorishiro, and both concepts are highly valued in folklore studies as clues to explore the faith and concepts of the afterlife among the Japanese people.
+It has been widely assumed that the marebito tradition died out long ago.
 However, remnants can still be found in some areas of Japan, such as Akita Prefecture, where the Namahage tradition is maintained.
+An alternative pronunciation is "maroudo".